corvus-dotnet/Corvus.ContentHandling/docs/ReleaseNotes/Corvus.ContentHandling.v4.md

 * The `ContentEnvelope` no longer supplies default JSON serialization settings
 * Polymorphic deserialization driven by content type requires different registration
 * Dependency injection during deserialization not available prior to .NET 7.0
+* Fixed a typo: a few methods called `DispatchPayloadToHanderAsync` now have the missing `l` reinstated to match all the other overloads

 More detail: